 Focused on engaging students with age-appropriate instruction and content that supports and enhances instruction.

 At Voyager Sopris Learning®, our mission is to work with educators to help them meet and surpass their goals for student achievement.

 Ticket to Read®

 Across the country, public schools are failing to identify students with dyslexia and, therefore, unable to provide the intervention and treatment they need.
-In this special podcast for Dyslexia Awareness Month, Hanford will discuss how American schools
+In this special podcast honoring Dyslexia Awareness Month, Hanford will discuss how American

 Narrator: Welcome to EDVIEW360.

 Emily Hanford: So, I was interested in learning disabilities, in general, because what I was hearing from the students in remedial classes who told me they had dyslexia is that they didn't get any help.
 In order to actually have helped

 those kids that are desperately struggling, we need a much broader understanding of how to help all kids.
 There is a big story here because there's this vast amount of research about reading and it's not well known.

 Narrator: You just heard Emily Hanford, a senior producer and correspondent with APM Reports from American Public Media.
 Miss Hanford is an award-winning journalist who follows critical trends in education and is our guest today on EDVIEW360.

 Here's your host, Pam Austin.